py5coding/py5book/reference/py5image_pixels.rst

 Before accessing this array, the data must loaded with the :doc:`py5image_load_pixels` method.
 Failure to do so may result in a Java ``NullPointerException``.
 After the array data has been modified, the :doc:`py5image_update_pixels` method must be run to update the content of the display window.

-Underlying Java field: `PImage.pixels <https://processing.org/reference/PImage_pixels.html>`_
+Underlying Processing field: `PImage.pixels <https://processing.org/reference/PImage_pixels.html>`_

-Updated on September 11, 2021 16:51:34pm UTC
+Updated on November 12, 2021 11:30:58am UTC